Byron1z/azure-network-protocols-B1z/README.md

 <p>
   From your Windows 10 VM within a command line, use nslookup to see what disney.com and pixar.com’s IP addresses are.

-  Observe the DNS traffic being shown in WireShark
+  Observe the DNS traffic being shown in Wireshark
 </p>
 <p>
    <img src="https://i.imgur.com/0lvCDgF.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>